supplefrog/linked-blog-md/publish/MySQL for Admins.md

 # [Replication](#table-of-contents)
 Supports ABBA, ABCA

-## Source
+## 1. Source

-- Add to my.cnf:
+a.
+Add to my.cnf:

 ```ini
 server_id=1
 ```

-- Create a user only for replication
+b.
+Create a user only for replication
 ```mysql
 CREATE USER replica@'hostname' IDENTIFIED BY 'Redhat@1';
 GRANT REPLICATION SLAVE ON *.* TO replica@'hostname';